hachyderm/community/verification.md

    destination you are verifying
 3. Save changes

-Here is an example profile with two separate sources of identiy
+Here is an example profile with two separate sources of identity
 verification:

 <img src="assets/mastodon-verification-profile-matt-stratton.png"